itsnikhil/blog/content/posts/zomato-improvement-proposal-zip-gigs-system-matchings.md

 Everyday at 10:30 AM when gigs booking unlocks for next days, each and every delivery partner has to try to book gig in order to maximize their chances for a gig to be available.
 Imagine yourself participating in a flash sale everyday.
 Also, this can cause huge traffic on a system at during that initial booking period.

 #### 2. Perferred gig not available
-For delivery partners who wanted to work does not get chance because of unavailablity of gig which is more common for blue and bronze delivery partners.
+Each gig has limited no. of delivery partner requirements from each cluster/city.
+Because of this, few delivery partners who wanted to work does not get chance because of unavailablity of gig.
+This is more common for blue and bronze delivery partners.

 #### 3. Customer feedback do not affect medal
 Medal criterias are more aligned how zomato deems as delivery partner to be good than the ratings given by it's customers.
 Though, I am not aware how much important delivery partner's rating is for a food delivery company than compared to mobility company.